MariaEckstein/CHaRLy-JS/README.md

 Each trial is broken up into 5 subtrials where participants can press a key to advance.
 The stimuli of each subtrial is updated with the key pressed from the previous trial, as well as any changes to points, middle items, etc. The final subtrial shows whether a star was won, and whether points were gained.

 5 trials (in the jsPsych sense) of subtrials comprise the timeline of an actual trial.
 25 actual trials comprise the timeline of a block.
 12 (or however many blocks) comprise the timeline of a phase.
-2 phases make up the timeline of the whole experiment used to initialize jsPsych.init(). thus the overall timeline is nested, ~~and i was hoping to leverage this scoping to declare less global variables but we will see if i just made more work for myself :)~~
+2 phases make up the timeline of the whole experiment used to initialize jsPsych.init(). thus the overall timeline is nested

 ### css files:
 Making things pretty. <custom.css> is where the bulk of the css is going to be, e.g. nicely formatting trial-specific stimuli so they are in the right places.

 ## to do (as of 6/12):
 fix:
-- createTrial.js bugs: fix timeout message bug,
+- ~~createTrial.js bugs: fix timeout message bug~~
-- trial-initial “undefined” bug, should be goal star
+- ~~trial-initial “undefined” bug, should be goal star~~
-- missing stimulus value in 2nd phase
+- ~~missing stimulus value in 2nd phase~~

 implement randomization
 - ~~set up randomizer for number/key pairs —> middle item rules~~